Xing Hua Mixed-Use Development

 Another apartment building with inadequate parking.
 We haven’t learned anything from the previous buildings?
 Tenants parking on the streets ruins retail, restaurants and services.

-Bonnie over 2 years ago
+Bonnie about 3 years ago

 characters left